mitexleo/fediroma/docs/docs/installation/openbsd_en.md

 ```
 This will have to be done for each IPv4 and IPv6 address relayd listens on.

-#### relayd
+#### Relayd
-relayd will be used as the reverse proxy sitting in front of Akkoma.
+Relayd will be used as the reverse proxy sitting in front of Akkoma.
 Insert the following configuration in `/etc/relayd.conf`:
 ```
 # $OpenBSD: relayd.conf,v 1.4 2018/03/23 09:55:06 claudio Exp $